szegedim/codec21/codec21.md

 overhead.
 It is just a portion of the entire frame and decompressed transmission ensures minimal delay especially for interactive applications.
 Audio compression is discouraged.
-Lossful compression of audio is a sign of inadequate input quality with few frequency components or a sampling rate too low.
+Compression of audio with information loss is a sign of inadequate input quality with few frequency components or a sampling rate too low.
 Loss in compression causes noticeable quality degradation, a key differentiator for our user base.